ismiljanic/SyntaxBase/docs/PROJECT_OVERVIEW.md

 - Explore scalability improvements, including load balancing and Kafka partitioning.
 - Add advanced learning features such as grading and analytics.
-- Enhance observability with improved monitoring, logging, and metrics.
+- Enhance observability with improved monitoring, logging and metrics.
 - Refine UX/UI for smoother workflows and better user experience.

 ### Future Community Enhancements